celo-org/docs/blog/29-12-22-crowdfunding-using-hardhat/Create a Crowdfunding Smart Contract on Celo using Hardhat.md

 # About the Author

 John Fawole is a blockchain technical writer and Solidity dev.
-He tweets about content marketing and Web3; connect with him on [Twitter](https://twitter.com/jofawole).